kevindelord/swift-style-guide/README.markdown

 #### Global Constants

 * The constants should be in one single constants files.
-* The more this file is structured the better: Create structures, add comments and pragma marks.
+* The more this file is structured the better: Create structures, add comments and marks.
 * Try to avoid single and anarchic constants without logic or explanation around.
 In such case they are just magic numbers hidden behind a constant.
 * The term `constant` refers to all strings/numbers that are fixed and can't be dynamically changed.